-You will receive another copy of the survey in the mail soon.
-If you have questions about the survey, please call [SURVEY VENDOR NAME] toll-free at [1-800-NUMBER] or e-mail [E-MAIL ADDRESS].
+You'll get another copy of the survey in the mail soon.
+The survey takes about 15 minutes.
+Your participation is voluntary, and your information is kept private by law.

+For questions about the survey, call toll-free at [PHONE NUMBER] or email [EMAIL ADDRESS].